• Skip to main content

 Blackening seasoning over shrimp in a dish.

-2. When the butter has melted and the skillet is smoking hot, add the shrimp in one layer and cook undisturbed for one minute per side.
+2. When the butter has melted and the skillet is smoking hot, add the seasoned shrimp in one layer and cook undisturbed for one minute per side.

 A cast-iron skillet full of shellfish cooking.